shadowandy/ftx-auto-lend/README.md

 # FTX Auto Lend

+FTX credits interests from the lending coins hourly back into the account.
+The newly credited interests are not automatically offered for lending.

 FTX Auto Lend is a Python tool to automatically update the margin lending offer to include the payouts from the lending coins in the account.
 This effectively compounds the earnings.

+Do join FTX using my [referral](https://ftx.com/#a=ftxauto).

 ## Warning